vl-18/MyTeamsClone/README.md

 Reactjs is used for the frontend whereas nodejs and express are used for the backend of the project.
 Socket.io is used to establish real-time data connection between the users.
 Peerjs (WebRTC) is used for real-time audio and video sharing.
-Cors is used for handling cross origin requests.
+Cors is used for handling cross origin requests.Bootstrap is used for styling.

 Languages used